Essential oils that kill Candida

 Are Essential Oils Safe?

-Many essential oils are considered toxic, the antifungal oils with the highest toxicity levels are lavender essential oil, eucalyptus essential oil, thyme essential oil and tea tree oil.
+Many essential oils are considered toxic, the antifungal oils with the highest toxicity levels are a lavender essential oil, eucalyptus essential oil, thyme essential oil and tea tree oil.
 For these reasons you should never ingest essential oils and they should be kept out of children’s reach.

 While more research is needed to start using antifungal essential oils in antifungal medication, the results of scientific studies are very promising.